 This is an adaptation of "mindfulness" and Gendlin's "Focussing" - with a filter applied to ensure that health is deliberately cultivated.
 This is a kind of anti-therapy, because it brings about health by growing the health that is already there... whereas most therapy attempts to fix the problems by poking them.
-There is room for both approaches - but the "growing health" approach is kinder, safer, and more efficient in most circumstances.
-And it is a way of correctly using the body-mind relationship that is hardwired in our nervous system.
+There is room for both approaches - but the "growing health" approach is kinder, safer, more efficient in most circumstances, and the ONLY approach that works for "big" stuff.
+Since it works so well for "big" stuff, my feeling is that it should also be the technique of preference for the smaller stuff.
+And it is a way of correctly using the body-mind relationship that is hardwired in our nervous system by a few hundred million years of evolution.